Spanish forward Iago Aspas completed a switch to Liverpool from La Liga side Celta Vigo in June 2013.

 At the end of the 2010-11 season they scraped into the play-off spots via sixth position.
 However, there was heartache for the fans and personal disappointment for Aspas as he was sent off for a second bookable offence in the semi-final and Granada held their nerve to eliminate Celta on penalties.

-The heartbreak of play-off defeat hit home for Aspas, and in the following campaign he upped his game remarkably and was unplayable throughout the promotion-winning campaign of 2011-12.
+The heartbreak of play-off defeat caused Aspas to up his game remarkably and he was unplayable throughout the promotion-winning campaign of 2011-12.

 Champions Deportivo racked up an impressive 91 points as they swept their way to first spot; however, just behind them with 85 were Aspas and co, occupying the second promotion place.

 He had been a revelation and his cutting edge in front of goal had made the difference.
 His movement, agility and burst of pace had stung defenders the length and breadth of the country.

 And a career-best of 23 league goals allowed former Liverpool coach Paco Herrera, who worked under Rafael Benitez at Anfield, to guide Os Celestes back to the top division for the first time in five years.

 His performances earned Aspas shining reviews from sections of the media as Celta Vigo headed for La Liga.